chennqqi/goenv-2/README.md

 Govenv
 =====

-Goenv lets you create an isolated environment where you install Go packages, binaries, or even C libraries.
+Govenv lets you create an isolated environment where you install Go packages, binaries, or even C libraries.

-Goenv should work for most Unix variants as long as the terminal emulator is configured to use *Bash*.
+Govenv should work for most Unix variants as long as the terminal emulator is configured to use *Bash*.
 For MacOSX, everything except the C library support is expected to work.
 You are welcome to implement support for more shells and operating systems if you want to, e.g. for the